 How to Support Someone Who’s Trans and Just Came Out to You

-This guide provides ways to respond (and how not to respond) when someone comes out to you as transgender.
+This guide provides ways to respond when someone comes out to you as transgender.

 Ways to Respond When Someone Comes Out to You as Transgender, Nonbinary, or Gender-Expansive